ikolajm/tellem-client/README.md

-# Getting Started with Create React App

-## To view the API repository
+# To view the API repository
 Follow this link: https://github.com/ikolajm/tellem-server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).